Skip to content

 Dynamic and Transparent

 Evidence rating is dynamic, evolving as our analytic models improve.
-Ratings are recalculated for greater precision but always using consistent, unbiased criteria.
+Ratings are recalculated for greater precision but always using consistent criteria.
 If a rating appears inaccurate, users can flag it for reassessment.
 We never manually change scores, but we continually refine how they're determined.

-The only official Supplement AI domain is supplementai.io.
-We are not affiliated with any other apps or services using similar names.
-We are not currently on the App Store or Google Play Store.
+Supplement AI is evidence-based decision support, not medical advice, diagnosis, or treatment.
+The only official Supplement AI domain is supplementai.io; we are not affiliated with similarly named apps or services and are not currently on the App Store or Google Play Store.